sylefeb/Silice/projects/ice-v/README.md

 ## What is this?

 The Ice-V is a processor that implements the [RISC-V RV32I specification](https://github.com/riscv/riscv-isa-manual/releases/download/Ratified-IMAFDQC/riscv-spec-20191213.pdf).
-It is simple and compact (~130 lines without comments), demonstrates many features of Silice and can be a good companion in projects.
+It is simple and compact (~100 lines when reduced, see image below), demonstrates many features of Silice and can be a good companion in projects.
 It is specialized to execute code from BRAM, where the code is baked into the BRAM upon synthesis (can be a boot loader later loading from other sources).

-It is easily hackable and would be quite easy to extend to boot from SPI, execute code from a RAM, and connect to various peripherals.
+It is easily hackable and would be extendable to boot from SPI, execute code from a RAM, and connect to various peripherals.
 The example drives LEDs and an external SPI screen.

 The version here runs out of the box on the IceStick ice40 1HK, and can adapted to other boards with minimal effort.